TheSoundOfAIOSR/rg_text_to_sound/playground/mirco_nani/tts_pipeline/guides/extending_tts_pipeline.md

 ```

 ### Implementation
-Add a new python module under src/tts_pipeline/pipelines/waterfall/models, let's name it my_example_models.py
-Then, put the code of ```MyWaterfallEmbedder``` in it.
+We need to add a new python module under src/tts_pipeline/pipelines/waterfall/models, let's name it my_example_models.py and put the code of ```MyWaterfallEmbedder``` in it.

 NOTE:
 * This file can contain any number of model classes as long as they extend the abstract definitions contained in tts_pipeline.pipelines.waterfall.pipeline, hence DummyWaterfallKeywordExtractor, BERTWaterfallEmbedder or DummyWaterfallDimensionalityReducer